lupyuen/nuttx-ox64/README.md

 NEITHER UART Port is accessible over USB-C or Micro USB.
 So yeah it's totally counterintuitive.

-(Maybe someone can create a Stackable HAT or Breadboard, that will expose the 2 UART Ports as USB Dongles?)
+(Maybe someone can create a Stackable HAT or Breadboard, that will expose the 2 UART Ports as USB Dongles?
+Or a UART Switcher?)

 _Why 2 Baud Rates for Flashing UART?_